martincusack979/PFDA-project/README.md

 This repository contains a Jupyter notebook, ReadMe file, images and dataset in CSV format.

 ### Project Notebook
 In this notebook I wanted to explore a dataset with figures on population growth over recent decades in order to take a closer look at this phenomenon and see what insights could be gleaned.
 I sourced a dataset on world population growth from the popular data science website Kaggle.
-The Notebook details the anlaysis of this dataset and my efforts to synthesise a dataset of random numbers to check if the resulting visualisations resembled my original findings.
+The Notebook details the analysis of this dataset and my efforts to synthesise a dataset of random numbers to check if the resulting visualisations resembled my original findings.

 ### References